 No matter how many tires there are, if there are only 8 car bodies, then only 8 cars can be made.
 Likewise with chemistry, if there is only a certain amount of one reactant available for a reaction, the reaction must stop when that reactant is consumed whether or not the other reactant has been used up.

 A 2.00 g sample of ammonia is mixed with 4.00 g of oxygen.
 Which is the limiting reactant and how much excess reactant remains after the reaction has stopped?

 First, we need to create a balanced equation for the reaction:

 4 NH3(g) + 5 O2(g)4 NO(g) + 6 H2O(g)

 Next we can use stoichiometry to calculate how much product is produced by each reactant.
 NOTE: It does not matter which product is chosen, but the same product must be used for both reactants so that the amounts can be compared.

-The reactant that produces the lesser amount of product in this case is the oxygen, which is thus the "limiting reactant."
+The reactant that produces the lesser amount of product: in this case the oxygen.

-Next, to find the amount of excess reactant, we must calculate how much of the non-limiting reactant (ammonia) actually did react with the limiting reactant (oxygen).
+Next, to find the amount of excess reactant, we must calculate how much of the non-limiting reactant (oxygen) actually did react with the limiting reactant (ammonia).